Weekend Getaways

 Montmartre Hill has some of the best city views.
 (Photo: Getty Images)

 Before you head inside or climb the 292 steps to the top of the basilica’s dome, you’ll need to fuel up.
-Start with breakfast at Two Doors Café, a modern specialty coffee shop with pastries (try the babka and matcha-coconut cake), excellent cappuccinos and pour-over coffees.
+Start with breakfast at Two Doors Coffee Shop, a modern spot with excellent pastries, cappuccinos, and pour-over coffees.

 Once you’ve gotten your history lesson and taken in the most spectacular views of the city, wind your way down the hills of Montmartre and stop into the former studio and family home of the symbolist painter Gustave Moreau, the aptly named Musée National Gustave Moreau.
 You’ll find more than 1,000 of his paintings and watercolors and 5,000 of his drawings across every inch of wall space, presented as they were in the 19th century.